jpafalm/Algorithms-Data-Structures/README.md

 # Algorithms-Data-Structures
-Here are a list algorithms that I have been working on in my Algorithms and Data Structure course.
+Here are a list of algorithms that I have been working on in my Algorithms and Data Structure course.